-- One set of nodes is typically placed in site A - The other set of nodes is typically placed in site B - A tie breaking voting disk needs to be placed in a third site - Special configurations can be used for this site, discussed later - A host based mirroring solution should be used to host the data on site A and site B and to make sure that the data between the two sites is kept in sync. - Disk array based mirroring solutions generally lead to an active / passive configuration between the sites and are therefore not recommended. - A fast and dedicated connectivity between the nodes and the sites is required for the Oracle RAC inter-instance communication (e.g. a dedicated wavelength on Wavelength Division Multiplexing over Dark Fiber) - Using Oracle RAC One Node only would allow for a slightly less powerful connection between the sites, if needed, but is generally not recommended.
+- A host based mirroring solution should be used to host the data on site A and site B and to make sure that the data between the two sites is kept in sync. - Disk array based mirroring solutions generally lead to an active / passive configuration between the sites and are therefore not recommended. - A fast and dedicated connectivity between the nodes and the sites is required for the Oracle RAC interinstance communication (e.g. a dedicated wavelength on Wavelength Division Multiplexing over Dark Fiber) - Using Oracle RAC One Node only would allow for a slightly less powerful connection between the sites, if needed, but is generally not recommended.